-B.C.'s clean tech industry has grown to be one of the most vibrant clean tech clusters in North America, comprised of more than 270 companies.
-British Columbia specializes in green power generation, energy efficiency, transportation, and industrial processes that create green benefits.
+British Columbia's clean tech industry has grown to be one of the most vibrant in North America, comprised of more than 270 companies.
+British Columbia specializes in green power generation, energy efficiency, transportation, and industrial processes that create environment benefits.

 British Columbia has developed international expertise in supplying products and services in several key clean technology sectors.
-International buyers have already shown keen interest in purchasing technologies such as fuel cells, clean transportation, energy management technologies, renewable energy and waste and water treatment technologies.
+International buyers have already shown keen interest in purchasing British Columbia's fuel cell, clean transportation, energy management technologies, renewable energy and waste and water treatment technologies.

 The United States is a global leader in green tech and the clean economy, with significant growth opportunities for companies in renewable energy, wastewater management, clean transportation and green building, among others.
 The United States also ranks among the world’s top countries in clean tech investments, patents, renewable energy generation and electric vehicle (EV) adoption.
 All of the Pacific Northwest states are committed to carbon emission reductions and the exploration of renewable energies to meet their respective mandates.

 British Columbia’s green economy companies have strengths in many of the key clean tech subsectors that are currently relevant to the U.S. Pacific Northwest.
 This creates significant business opportunities for increased clean tech exports.

 Learn more about British Columbia’s export opportunities in the United States.